 The responsiveness of Webflow is a joy to work with as well.
 Design decisions cascade up and down from desktop, meaning changes made there can be reflected on both tablet and mobile.
 Meanwhile, tweaks at the tablet level will only impact tablet and mobile.
 Since each breakpoint is editable separately, you can easily craft unique looks on any device.

 Another time-saving functionality is how much of a breeze it is to implement user registrations and gated content.
-Webflow’s visual editor has built-in components like these so you don’t have to code any of them from scratch—though you could if you wanted to.
+Webflowโs visual editor has built-in components and ecommerce plans that support up to 20,000 paid user accounts, so you don’t have to code membership logic from scratchโthough you still can if you want to.

 Good for moving pieces: With a high degree of control over the actual code, Webflow makes it easy to develop compelling CSS animations and JavaScript interactions.